 Best Overall: Gorilla Grip Mixing Bowls

-What We Love: Lightweight, rubberized base prevents skidding across counter, pour spout
+What We Love: Lightweight, rubberized base prevents skidding across the counter, pour spout

 What We Don't Love: Plastic can stain and retain odors